Korni22/ownDNS/README.md

 - `PASSWORD`: Your password

 ## CloudFlare
 CloudFlare only supports updating a record with it's id.
+To determine the ID of the record you want to use, you can either:
-Use the script at [server/cloudflare](server/cloudflare).
-This doesn't need to be on a webserver, you can also run it locally (e.g. via [MAMP](http://www.mamp.info/)).
+- Use the script at [server/cloudflare](server/cloudflare).
+(This doesn't need to be on a webserver, you can also run it locally (e.g. via [MAMP](http://www.mamp.info/)).)

-You could also make an [API call](http://www.cloudflare.com/docs/client-api.html#s3.3) to manually find out the id.
+- You can also make an [API call](http://www.cloudflare.com/docs/client-api.html#s3.3) to manually find out the id.

 ### Data
 - `REGISTRAR`: 1